Guides

 To pinpoint successful campaigns, analyze your metrics with these steps:

-1. Look for trends in CTR, conversion rate, and traffic volume across campaigns.
+1. Identify CTR, conversion, and traffic trends across campaigns.

-Filter analytics reports by specific UTM tags (e.g., campaign name or content type) to see what’s driving clicks and conversions.
+1. Filter reports by UTM tags like campaign name or content type.

-1. Highlight campaigns with unusually high or low performance and analyze why.
+1. Look for unusually high or low performance.

 Optimizing email signature campaigns